 Harness Tax Shelter and Incentives for Yourself

 In addition to the cost savings by investing in solar for yourself, you also become the beneficiary of significant tax shelter and available financial incentives directly.
-The federal Investment Tax Credit (ITC) is currently 26% and the investment can be treated with full first-year depreciation (limited to 87% of the project value).
-These aspects combined often lead to over 40% of the cost of the system being paid for by first-year tax savings.
+The federal Investment Tax Credit (ITC) is 30% and the investment can be treated with full first-year depreciation (limited to 85% of the project value).
+These aspects combined often lead to approximately 50% of the cost of the system being paid for by first-year tax savings.
 For successful companies with appreciable tax load, solar is an excellent investment option to reduce taxes.

 Additionally, many local and state financial incentives are available to promote the adoption of renewable energy.
 These are typically in the form of a cash rebate at installation, or a recurring payment for some portion of the life of the system.
 SunPeak is well-versed in these topics and has full financial incentive research and application capabilities.
 Collectively, we’ve saved our customers millions of dollars on the installations themselves through resourceful use of these available incentives.